On August 24, several top CSGO streamers were hit with bans on Twitch while they were re-streaming one of the official broadcasts of the Berlin Major.

-"Yo StarLadder, why you have Twitter account if you no use?" he tweeted.
-"Speak the fuck up."
+“Yo StarLadder, why you have Twitter account if you no use?” he tweeted.

 Summit’s bashing of StarLadder did not stop there, as he went on to call their decision a “shitty move,” considering some of those affected were top streamers of the game, not to mention ex-pro players themselves.